raspberrypilearning/software-guide/quickstart.md

 # Raspberry Pi Software Guide

 So you've got a Raspberry Pi, and you've made sure you have all the [physical equipment](https://www.raspberrypi.org/learning/help-hardware-guide) you need.
 Now what?
-It's time to get yourself an Operating System and boot up your Raspberry Pi
+It's time to get yourself an Operating System and boot up your Raspberry Pi.

 ![](images/all-the-things.png)